akihikodaki/dts/test_plans/rss_to_rte_flow_test_plan.rst

 Description
 ===========

-rte_flow has been actually defined to include RSS, but till now, RSS is out of rte_flow.
+Generic flow API (rte_flow) has been actually defined to include RSS, but till now, RSS is out of rte_flow.
 It was suggested to move existing RSS to rte_flow.
 This can be better for users, and may save effort for CPK development.
 RSS enabling: now, rte_flow API enabling RSS is support on igb/ixgbe/i40e.
 RSS input set changing: now, rte flow API RSS input set is support on i40e.

-Notes:non-default RSS hash functions are not supported -- Operation not supported.
+Notes: non-default RSS hash functions are not supported -- Operation not supported.

 Prerequisites
 =============